 Would you give a loan to an uneducated warrior with an AK-47?
 How about a woman who can't read or write?

 In 2016, NRT and NRT Trading were supported by USAID to start an initiative focused on helping women and young men in conservancies to build sustainable businesses.
-The Savings and Credit Cooperative (SACCO) programme provides relevant financial training and an accessible savings and loans scheme to young warriors at risk of being caught up in the front lines of conflict, and women who are frequently denied business and education opportunities by a patriarchal society.
+The Savings and Credit Cooperative (SACCO) provides relevant financial training and an accessible savings and loans scheme to young warriors at risk of being caught up in the front lines of conflict, and women who are frequently denied business and education opportunities by a patriarchal society.

 The member-driven cooperative uses mobile money to make savings and credit accessible even when the nearest bank is hundreds of miles away, and is helping to create an environment for businesses to thrive in remote conservancies.
 After completing the necessary financial literacy training, members are required to pay a 500-shilling ($5) membership fee and are asked to invest in a $10 share capital with a minimum monthly deposit of $3.
 After a 6-month membership, the SACCO will loan members three times their savings with no interest.